 \item In dimensions larger than $247$, a classification of all Stein fillable homotopy spheres.
 Away from finitely many exceptional dimensions, this answers a question raised by Eliashberg \cite[3.8]{ContactWorkshop} and proves a conjecture of Bowden, Crowley, and Stipsicz \cite[Conjecture 5.9]{SteinFillable}.

 \item For $\ell>31$ and $g \ge 1$, a computation of the mapping class group of the manifold

 The computation follows from inputting our result into theorems of Kreck and Krannich \cite{Kreck,KrannichMappingClass}.
-With additional input due to Galatius, Randal-Williams, Krannich, and Reinhold \cite{GRAbelianQuotients,KrannichCharacteristic}, we make further comments about the classifying space
+With additional input, due to Galatius--Randal-Williams and Krannich--Reinhold \cite{GRAbelianQuotients,KrannichCharacteristic}, we make further comments about the classifying space

-\item The best known upper bounds for the exponents of the stable stems $\pi_{*}(\mathbb{S})^{\wedge}_p$. \end{enumerate}
+\item The best known upper bounds for the exponents of the stable stems $\pi_{*}(\Ss_{(p)})$. \end{enumerate}